 To see more, book an eight-day trip out of Jacksonville, Florida, aboard American Cruise Lines’ American Glory, which makes its way south in the early winter and spring.
 You’ll sail down the St. Johns River into Lake George, explore Ocala National Forest, and then reach St. Augustine via the Tolomato River.
 This inland passage affords views of the Atlantic Ocean over the barrier islands along Florida’s coast.

 Follow the waves of Lewis and Clark along the Columbia in the Pacific Northwest.
 Many itineraries also include tributaries such as the Snake and Willamette rivers.
 The area features dramatic scenery, with gorges and waterfalls at every turn.

-Opportunities for outdoor activities are plentiful, of course, but what will really put you into the spirit for exploration is a 7-night trip on Un-Cruise Adventures’ SS Legacy, a replica coastal steamer that sails out of Portland, OR, in the spring and fall.
-Stepping on board is like stepping back in time, thanks to turn-of-the-century décor and crew members dressed in period uniforms.
-The theme also informs the schedule, which features stops at the historic port town of Astoria, OR; the Maryhill Museum, a remote art collection; and the Dalles, a former trading post at the end of the Oregon Trail.
+Opportunities for outdoor activities are plentiful, of course, but what will really put you into the spirit for exploration is a seven-night trip on Un-Cruise Adventures’ SS Legacy, a replica coastal steamer that sails out of Portland, Oregon, in the spring and fall.
+Stepping on board is like stepping back in time, thanks to turn-of-the-century decor and crew members dressed in period uniforms.
+The theme also informs the schedule, which features stops at the historic port town of Astoria, Oregon; the Maryhill Museum, a remote art collection; and the Dalles, a former trading post at the end of the Oregon Trail.
 Shore excursions are included in the rates, as are exclusive tours of wineries along the way.